 The process to submit complaints about the conduct of an EPA authorised officer.

 Yes, the Environment Protection (Industrial Waste Resource) Regulations 2009 require prescribed industrial waste (PIW) to be transported in permitted vehicles and using waste transport certificates.

 To enable the temporary storage of asbestos or designated waste (liquid 30XY) at an unlicensed site, the occupier must register the premises as a temporary storage site on EPA's website portal.
 This will enable waste transport certificates to be completed (as required by the Environment Protection (Industrial Waste Resource) Regulations 2009).

 The material must be legally transported to and from the temporary storage site.

-The application form for vehicle permits can be downloaded and printed out from the EPA webpage.
+The application form for vehicle permits can be downloaded from the waste transportation forms section on the EPA website.

 Only drivers who have undertaken training provided by the Victorian Waste Management Association (VWMA) can drive the vehicle.
 The VWMA can be contacted through their VWMA or by phone 03 9646 8590.